 From November 2019 the school will be adopting a scheme of work for PHSE called SCARF -

 Safety, Caring, Achievement, Resilience, Friendship.
 This scheme also includes Relationships education, relationships and sex education (RSE) and health education.

 RE is taught in accordance with the Hampshire County Council’s ‘Living Difference’ document.
 Children are given the opportunity to gain a deeper understanding of many different religions alongside Christianity.

 The school respects the legal right of any parent to withdraw his/her child with regard to RE.

 There are some occasions that many children will need special help to overcome a learning difficulty or to ensure that the curriculum fully extends their abilities.
 Overseen by the Inclusion Manager, teachers and teaching assistants support some children in small groups or on a one to one basis as required.
 The school will keep you fully involved and, in relevant cases, may seek the help and advice of the Educational Psychology Service and/or the School Medical Service.
 Some funding for children with SEN is allocated through Hampshire SEN Service.
 A copy of the school’s SEN Information Report and Policy is available on this website in Statutory Information.

 Able and talented children:

 The school is committed to making provision for children who achieve at an exceptionally high level.
 Opportunities are given for children to develop their talents right across the curriculum.
+Children who are working at or towards greater depth are recognised through formative and summative assessment and high quality inclusive teaching provides challenge in lessons.
 The successes and achievements of all children are celebrated each week in our Celebration Assembly.